LaoYutang/l4d2-server/README.md

 A complete Left 4 Dead 2 server image with integrated Douban plugin pack and numerous high-quality plugins, ready to use out of the box!
 Web management interface eliminates the need to log into the server for map uploads and restarts - everything can be done through the web interface!
 Supports map switching, download tasks, and server status display.

+> Note: The new version of Docker has modified the sock API version.
+To restart L4D2 using Docker containers, Docker version must be <=28.
+The deployment methods below have been modified to use RCON for compatibility with all versions.

 ## One-Click Deployment
 Requires Docker and Docker Compose environment with ability to pull images from Docker Hub (Chinese users may need to configure mirror sources or proxies).